LoganJFisher/TeXSend/README.md

  ---

-**If you would like to contribute, these fixes & additions are the current priorities (but am open to suggestions):**
+**If you would like to contribute, these fixes & additions are the current priorities (but suggestions are welcome):**
 * Bugs:
   * Remove blank spaces after opening delimiter - [This bug results in renders being shifted to the right.
 These blank spaces should be treated as formatting, not as part of the code.
 Matrices are a special case to be mindful of.]
 * Features: